yegor256/blog/_drafts/_data.md

 user.getName();
 {% endhighlight %}

-Much less code to write, way easier to read!
+Much less code to write, and way easier to read!

 ## Global Functions and Namespaces

 To group static methods together we create
 [utility classes]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}),
 where we have to define private constructors, to prevent their instantiation.
-Also, we have to remember where that static methods are, in which utility class.
-It's just an extra hassle.
-I'm suggesting to add global functions to Java and optional "namespaces" to group them.
+Also, we have to remember which particular utility class a static method is in.
+It's just extra hassle.
+I'm suggesting we add global functions to Java and optional "namespaces" to group them.
 Take a look at this utility class: